 The following is a list of vulnerability identifiers:

 • Technical Description: Zip Slip is a form of directory traversal that can be exploited by extracting files from an archive.
-The premise of the directory traversal vulnerability is that an attacker can gain access to parts of the file system outside of the target folder in which they should reside.
+The premise of the directory traversal vulnerability is that an attacker can gain access to parts of the file system outside the target folder in which they should reside.

 • Who Is Affected: Applications and services using a library which contains the Zip Slip vulnerability, or projects that directly contain vulnerable code, which extracts files from an archive without the necessary directory traversal prevention.
 A list of vulnerable libraries is updated and maintained by Snyk in a public GitHub repo.